White Mountain Adventures

 - Wednesday and Thursday will be spent hiking, preparing meals, playing games, sharing, all as a group.

-- We will hike out to the bus on Friday March 16th, likely returning to HHS around 3 pm.
-If there’s time we will stop for lunch at P & H truck stop.
+- We will hike out to the bus on Friday March 13th, likely returning to HHS around 3 pm.

 Safety: We will be hiking outside in the weather of the day.
 Conditions are highly variable at this time of year, temps over the last few years have ranged from -20 degrees F to over 70 degrees F. Our leaders are Wilderness First Aid and/or Wilderness First Responder certified.
 We carry a robust kit of first aid supplies, extra warm gear and keep a close watch on all members of the group.
 The adult chaperones have been to these locations, with students, many times in the past and know the areas well.
 We will plan our hikes to fit with the daily conditions and the abilities of the students.

-Leaders: John Phipps (Science Teacher), Colin Tindall (Social Studies Teacher), Julia Gartner (Science Teacher), Justin Campbell (HHS Principal), Mike Lepene (RMS Principal), Austyn ReseK (HHS Athletic Trainer)
+Leaders: Clare Brauch (Physical Education Teacher), Julie Cook (Special Education Teacher), John Phipps (Science Teacher), Colin Tindall (Social Studies Teacher), Julia Gartner (Science Teacher), Justin Campbell (HHS Principal)

 - Packing Checklist